-A qualitative analysis of GSE explanations for tabular data is given in Figure 1.
-GSE produces an explanation which modifies age, education level, and occupation instead of changing the sex attribute (which we treat as infeasible following prior work (Poyiadzi et al., 2020)) like the vanilla explanation.
-For text data, we analyze an explanation from Civil with respect to its robustness in Figure 3.
-Finally, for image data, Figure 5 shows a shift explanation for ImageNet where we show the shift in an antelope cluster of the K-cluster explanation.
+Qualitative results A qualitative analysis of GSE explanations for tabular data is given in Figure 1.
+GSE produces an explanation which modifies age, education level, and occupation instead of changing the infeasible sex attribute like the vanilla explanation.
+For text data, we analyze an explanation from Civil with respect to its robustness in Figure 2.
+Finally, for image data, Figure 3 shows a shift explanation for ImageNet where we show the shift in an antelope cluster of the K-cluster explanation.
 The vanilla explanation maps antelopes to porcupines which breaks the "ungulate/hooved mammal" group, as antelopes are hooved animals while porcupines are rodents.
 Observing the generated examples for this cluster shows the conversion of an antelope to a porcupine yields unusual-looking results.
-On the other hand, GSE maps this
+On the other hand, GSE maps this cluster of antelopes to horses which preserves the groups since horses are also hooved animals.
+The resulting generated images from this explanation are also clearly images of horses.